Inherited a house and unsure what to do?

 No pressure

-We don’t pressure homeowners to sell their inherited house.
+I don’t pressure homeowners to sell their inherited house.

-Other reasons we buy houses
+Other reasons I buy houses

 Communities we serve

-Some inherited Houses we bought recently
+Some inherited Houses I bought recently

 Let’s talk through your situation